 You should be leaving the Dine nation soon.
-I hope that Mother Meriwa was able to make many good contacts there before you move on to the Mississippi bands.
+I hope that Mother Meriwa was able to make many good contacts there before you move on to the Muskogean bands.
 I can only hope your trip so far has had as much easy traveling as our delegation.

 Mother Tapeesa booked us on the trains north and across the straight into Siberia.
-They just laid the magnetic tracks as far south as Yakutsk and so we were able to reach it in the first day.
+They just laid the magnetic tracks as far south as Yakutsk and so we were able to reach it in that first day.
 I am jealous that you will be able to make your trip East from the Dine through airship.
 The Matriarchy’s trains might be the fastest way to travel with the new magnetic tracks, but speed often forgoes the beauty of travel as you taught it to me.

 As I watched the land and water speed past us in a blur I could not help but dream of the days you would take us to visit the Salish Confederacy.
 The long trips by boat may not have been as fast, but there is something to be said for a journey at the speed of a strong current.
 And now you will be traveling on currents of air.
-I am jealous Father, and hope that when I a finish my apprenticeship under Mother Tapeesa I will be able to visit the South and experience the same modern wonders.
+I am jealous Father, and hope that when I finish my apprenticeship under Mother Tapeesa I will be able to visit the Ndee in the South and experience the same modern wonders.
 Perhaps you should learn their ways, and bring airships North.

 Speaking of the Salish I am sorry to say that we had to leave before the celebrations began for their signing of the Covenant, and their coming adoption.
 Their representative was large enough I thought she would give birth right there at the signing, but luckily she held through.
 The baby will come soon though, and with it their official period of commingling will began.
 They have signed and soon the First Generation Concords will begin, it is an exciting time, and recording it will make me an ancestor to remember.